Done and Dusted

 Although it sounds hard to believe, an object moving toward you appears slightly blue and an object moving away will appear slightly red.
 This is an imperceptible effect however, partly because light waves are tiny and partly because your eye isn't sensitive enough to pick up on it, but it is there and you can detect it with the right equipment.

 It was in 1912 that a man whose name (amazingly) was Vesto Slipher discovered that light from other galaxies was red-shifted.
-If you want to go into detail then technically what he discovered was that the Fraunhoffer lines were redshifted (feel free to look that term up) but the result is the same.
+If you want to go into detail then technically what he discovered was that the Fraunhoffer lines were redshifted (feel free to look that up) but it amounts to the same thing.
 Distant galaxies give off light which is being stretched.

 By 1917, the astronomer Edward James Keeler had made a careful measurement of all the known galaxies and discovered that on average everything was redshifted and therefore moving away from us.
-The Universe, it would appear, is expanding in all directions.
-There are a couple of exceptions e.g. the Andromeda galaxy is blue-shifted meaning it's headed straight for us, but the average picture is clear.
+There are a couple of exceptions e.g. the Andromeda galaxy is blue-shifted, but the average picture is clear.
 Everything in the Universe is moving away which means the whole thing is expanding.
 Here's some photographs of Slipher and Keeler - they don't help with the explanation but I had to include them for the look on Slipher's face.

 Where's the Centre?

-The first gut-reaction everyone has to this discovery is to be spooked by it - is the Earth truly the centre of the Universe?
-Why is everything moving away from us?
-This is where most of the misconceptions stem from so let's get detailed.
+The first gut-reaction everyone has to this discovery is to be spooked by it - is Earth truly the centre of the Universe?
+Why is everything moving away from us specifically?
+This is where most of the misconceptions stem from, so let's get detailed.
 The idea that all galaxies are flying away from us is wrong.
 They aren't.

-So far so good, both galaxies are flying away from us at 100 m/s.
-But now imagine standing on galaxy A and looking at B. B is moving at 100 m/s so you wouldn't see it moving at all.
-It would appear stationary because you're both matching velocity.
-You would see it at a constant distance from you and it would be planet Earth which would appear to be moving away.
+Both galaxies are flying away from us at 100 m/s.
+But now imagine standing on galaxy A and looking at B. B is moving at 100 m/s too, so you wouldn't see it moving at all.
+It would appear stationary because you're both matching its velocity.
+You would see it at a constant distance and it would be planet Earth which would appear to be moving away.

 In other words, an observer in galaxy A would also see everything moving away from themselves.
-People living in galaxy A would think they were at the centre of the Universe.
 What Hubble showed was that because things further out appear faster relative to us, this means there is no "stationary point" of the Universe which everything is flying away from.
 Actually, everything is moving away from everything else.
 There is no "centre of the Universe".
 Every point could be described as the centre, which starts to make things hard to visualise.
 However, the point of Hubble's discovery is that nobody can claim to be the centre of the Universe no matter how much they might want it to be true.

 Actually, things aren't moving at all